ApexRMS/popfinder/README.md

 First, install `popfinder` using either `conda install` or `pip install`.
 See the installation instructions above for more information.

-Then, in a new Python script, import the 3 classes of `popfinder`.
+Then, in a new Python script, import the 2 classes of `popfinder`.

 ```
 from popfinder.dataloader import GeneticData
 from popfinder.classifier import PopClassifier
-from popfinder.regressor import PopRegressor
 ```

 #### Load Data

 The `dataloader` module contains the `GeneticData` class.
 This class is used for loading all genetic data and sample data, as well as preprocessing the data in preparation for running the neural networks.

 When creating a new instance of the `GeneticData` class, it must be initialized with a path to the `genetic_data` and a path to the `sample_data`.
-The genetic data can come in the form of a .vcf, .h5py, or .zarr file, and contains allelic information for each sample.
-The sample data is a tab-delimited .txt file with the following columns: `x`, `y`, `pop`, and `sampleID`.
+The genetic data can come in the form of a .vcf file, and contains allelic information for each sample.
+The sample data is a tab-delimited .txt file with the following columns: `pop`, and `sampleID`.
 The sample IDs in the .txt file must match the sample IDs in the genetic data file.
-If the sample is from an unknown location, then the `x`, `y`, and `pop` columns should have `NA` values.
+If the sample is from an unknown location, then the `pop` column should have an `NA` value.

 Run the below code to create an instance of the `GeneticData` class.